montehoover/verl/README.md

 ## Memory Management

-Numbers measured on **RTX A5000 (24 GB)** and **RTX A6000 (48 GB)** GPUs using GRPO, FSDP2, vLLM, with all CPU offloading enabled (`--offload_weights_and_states`, `--offload_ref_params`, `--gradient_checkpointing`, `--chunked_prefill`).
-80 GB values are extrapolated.
-See `memory_results/` for raw JSON data and `run_memory_experiments.py` to reproduce.
+### VLLM Cache Utilization and CPU Offloading

+During GRPO runs, the context length for generations is limited by VLLM Cache Utilization, which Verl defaults to 0.6.
+The context length for the backward pass is limited by the activations, which grow roughly linearly because of flash attention.
+Memory taken by the optimizer states remains on the GPU during VLLM generation unless we do offloading.
+If we don't do offloading, we need to lower VLLM Cache Utilization to the largest possible value it can be and still fit the optimizer states on the GPU.
+Finding this vllm_cache_utilization value depends only on model size and GPU memory, not context length.
+If we have enough CPU memory to do offloading, the optimizer states are taken off the GPU during the rollout generations and we can safely set vllm_cache_utilization to it's highest possible value (0.8 or a little above).

 ### Max Context Length

 This table lists the max context length possible for GRPO for a given model on a given GPU, and the vllm_cache_utilization setting that enables the max context length.
 See the notes below for a discussion of when context length is limited by vllm rollouts and when it is limited by training activations.
-All values assume CPU offloading enabled, which requires a surprising amount of CPU memory.
+All values assume CPU offloading enabled (`--offload_weights_and_states`), which requires a surprising amount of CPU memory. **Without CPU offloading**, FSDP keeps optimizer states on GPU (~24 GB/GPU for 8B), so you must use a much lower cache (0.3-0.4) and context lengths are shorter.

+Numbers measured on RTX A5000 (24 GB) and RTX A6000 (48 GB) GPUs using GRPO, FSDP2, vLLM, with  CPU offloading enabled (`--offload_weights_and_states`).
+80 GB values are extrapolated.
+Because we did CPU offloading and set the vllm_cache_utilization to max, the limiting factor was always the backward pass and not the rollouts.

 | Model | 24GB GPU | 48GB GPU | 80GB GPU |
 |---|---|---|---|